About

 Dr. Wendy E. Chmielewski

-Wendy Chmielewski is the George R. Cooley Curator of the Swarthmore College Peace Collection.
-She has published several works on women in nineteenth and twentieth century social reform movements, including her latest publication (2009), a co-edited volume of scholarly essays: Jane Addams and the Practice of Democracy.
+Wendy Chmielewski was the George R. Cooley Curator of the Swarthmore College Peace Collection from 1988 through 2020.
+She has published several works on women in nineteenth and twentieth century social reform movements, including a co-edited volume of scholarly essays: Jane Addams and the Practice of Democracy (2009) and "British and American Peace Activists," in The Oxford Handbook on American and British Women Philosophers of the Nineteenth Century (2023-2024).

 Dr. Jill Norgren